flipphoneguy/f21_bands_swap/README.md

 - `dd`s the four target partitions to `/dev/block/mmcblk0` at the canonical sector offsets, with the loaded blob streamed straight into the orchestration shell's stdin (no /sdcard staging, no 260 MiB of temp expansion).
 - `sysrq-b` reboots the device immediately after the writes, skipping the normal shutdown sync so the mounted ext4 driver doesn't clobber `nvcfg`/`nvdata` with its stale pagecache.

+## Credits

+The on-device live-flash flow this app ships was reverse-engineered, validated end-to-end, and documented by [alltechdev](https://github.com/alltechdev) in [`docs/live_band_swap_solution.md`](docs/live_band_swap_solution.md).
+The four primitives that make it work — CMD0 GO_IDLE_STATE to refresh the eMMC's per-power-cycle CMD29 honor quota, CMD6 SWITCH on `EXT_CSD[171]` to flip `US_PWR_WP_EN`, the settle delay between SWITCH and CMD29 to dodge the silent-no-op race, and the `sysrq-b` reboot to skip the ext4 shutdown sync that would otherwise clobber the writes — are alltechdev's findings.
+This app is the wrapper; the engineering is theirs.

 ## Install

+Download the [latest release](releases/latest) from the [releases](releases) below.

 ```sh
 adb install -r F21BandsSwap.apk